Sergey-Shar/custom-react-hooks/README.md

 <h1 align='center'> React Custom Hooks Using Typescript</h1>

-<p>In this repository, I decided to collect hooks that I somehow use in my React projects.
+<h2> In this repository, I decided to collect hooks that I somehow use in my React projects.
 Maybe someone will find them useful too.
 Or some of you want to share your experience in this regard.
-I welcome it.</p>
+I welcome it. </h2>

 <details>
 <summary>useDebounce { hook 🪝  }</summary>